-Scag Split-Steel Pulleys
+Scag Split Steel Pulleys

 As split-steel pulleys are made from a single piece of steel, no balance holes are required, unlike a cast pulley where they must be balanced and drilled.
 These drill points for balancing can create weak points.

 - Stronger than cast-iron pulleys

 - Lighter-weight than cast-iron pulleys = less wear and tear on the drive systems

 - No extra balance holes required / pulley is balanced

 - Retains the use of taper-lock hub design for easy servicing